AlexandreGazagnes/ethOS-update-manager/README.md

 ##  DONATION
-Feel free to make a BTC/ETH/XMR/ZEC or any coin you want to NPO :)
+Feel free to make a BTC / ETH / XMR / ZEC or any coin you want to NPO :)